Skip to main content

 Steps

-- Go to the Wallu's addons page and create a new API key
+2. Go to the Wallu's addons page and create a new private API key (uploading documents needs full access)

 Help with GitHub actions: GitHub Actions Documentation